+Square, 10 x 10-foot size.
 Easy to assemble.
+Can typically accommodate patio furniture with seating of 5 to 6 people.
 Powder-coated steel frame and UV-treated polyester canopy.
 Comes with mesh side panels to keep insects out.

-Not sturdy enough to be left up all summer.
+Not sturdy enough to be left up year-round.
 Better for occasional use.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-It's easy to feel like Goldilocks when you're trying to enjoy some time in your yard – it can be too hot, too cold, too wet, too windy.
-But a quality gazebo can help you feel just right no matter what the weather.
+It's easy to feel like Goldilocks when you're trying to enjoy some time in your yard – it can be too hot, too cold, too wet, or too windy.
+However, a quality gazebo can help you feel just right no matter what the weather.

-Offering shade, shelter from the wind and rain, or a bit of extra warmth, a gazebo is a versatile addition to your backyard that can be useful in all seasons.
+Offering shade, shelter from the wind and rain, or a bit of extra warmth, a gazebo is a versatile addition to your backyard that can help you enjoy the outdoors in comfort during all seasons.
 The only thing left to do is find a decent gazebo that won't rip, leak, or blow away and that fits in your yard and your budget.
 If you need some help selecting a gazebo, you're in luck.

 If you’re ready to get more use out of your garden, read on for our full guide to gazebos.